larathompson/project-1/README.md

 }
 ```

-When the player clicked the play button, this animation stopped, the grid appeared and the music started playing.
+When the player clicked the play button, this animation stopped, the grid appeared, the music started playing and the lives/points board apeared.
 Additionally, the boolean value of playing, whcih was initally set to false (`let playing = false`) changes to be set to `true`.
 This was used to ensure that the play button could not be pressed twice, as if playing was already true, it would return before executing the subsequent code.

 ```
 playButton.addEventListener('click', () => {